Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: The LeadingOnes problem

 For the lower bound analysis of $\mathrm{P}(X_{t+1} \neq i \mid X_t=i)$, by applying Eqs.~(\refeq{eq-bit-wise-v3}) and~(\refeq{eq-bit-wise-v4}), Eq.~(\ref{eq-mid4}) changes to

 For the analysis of $|X_{t+1}-X_{t}|\geq j$, by replacing the acceptance probability $p\frac{k+1}{n}$ in the case of $\mathrm{LO}(x') < \mathrm{LO}(x)$ with $(k+1)q$, Eq.~(\ref{eq-mid5}) changes to

-That is, condition (2) of Lemma~\ref{simplified-drift-selfloops} holds with $\delta=1, r(l)=48$.
-Thus, the expected running time is super-polynomial. \end{proof}
+That is, condition (2) of Theorem~\ref{simplified-drift-selfloops} holds with $\delta=1, r(l)=48$.
+Thus, the expected running time is super-polynomial. \end{myproof}

+For $q=\Omega(1/n)$, we prove a stronger result that the expected running time is exponentially lower bounded.

-\begin{theorem} For the (1+1)-EA on LeadingOnes under bit-wise noise $(1,q)$, the expected running time is exponential if $q=\Omega(1/n)$. \end{theorem} \begin{proof} We use Lemma~\ref{simplified-drift} to prove it.
+\begin{theorem} For the (1+1)-EA on LeadingOnes under bit-wise noise $(1,q)$, the expected running time is exponential if $q=\Omega(1/n)$. \end{theorem} \begin{myproof} We use Theorem~\ref{simplified-drift} to prove it.
 Let $X_t=i$ be the number of 0-bits of the solution $x$ after $t$ iterations of the (1+1)-EA.
 We consider the interval $i \in [0,n^{1/2}]$.
 To analyze the drift $\mathrm{E}(X_t-X_{t+1} \mid X_t=i)$, we use the same analysis procedure as the proof of Theorem~\ref{leadingones-noise-2-superpoly}.

 We first consider $q = \Omega(1/n) \cap o(1)$.
 We need to analyze the probability $\mathrm{P}(f^n(x') \geq f^n(x))$, where the offspring solution $x'$ is generated by flipping only one 1-bit of $x$.
 Let $\mathrm{LO}(x)=k$.
 For the case where the $j$-th (where $1 \leq j \leq k$) leading 1-bit is flipped, as the analysis of Eq.~(\ref{eq-bit-wise-v3}), we get